Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 a new Maven project in the Eclipse's explorer.
 Currently, Eclipse creates a default `pom.xml` file that uses Java 5 and has no dependencies.
-Replace hence the content of the `pom.xml` file of the `family` project with the code that follows:
+Replace hence the content of the `pom.xml` file of the `io-takamaka-code-examples-family` project with the code that follows:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"